Using its authority under the Clean Air Act, California has set

 other motor vehicle tailpipe emissions.

-Fourteen other states and the District of Columbia have adopted these better-than-federal motor vehicle standards in order to protect their citizens from dirty air and global warming.
+Twelve other states and the District of Columbia have adopted these better-than-federal motor vehicle standards in order to protect their citizens from dirty air and global warming.
 Several other states are considering adopting California standards.

 In addition, Canada has signed an agreement with automakers to